03 Nov 2022

 Until recently, capnproto-rust only support the packed codec

-via the synchronous capnp::serialize_packed
+via the synchronous capnp::serialize_packed API; if you

 wanted to pack your data over async I/O, you were out of luck.